Marietta, Pennsylvania

-Marietta is a borough in Lancaster County, Pennsylvania.
+Marietta is a borough in Lancaster County, Pennsylvania, United States.
 The population was 2,633 at the 2020 census.
-It is located on the east bank of the Susquehanna River northwest of Columbia.
+It is located on the east bank of the Susquehanna River, northwest of Columbia.

 Geography

 Marietta is located in western Lancaster County at 40°3′26″N 76°33′21″W (40.057169, -76.555955).
 It is bordered to the north, east, and west by East Donegal Township, and to the south, across the Susquehanna River, by Hellam Township in York County.

 According to the U.S. Census Bureau, the borough has a total area of 0.75 sqmi, of which 0.007 sqmi, or 0.93%, are water.

 Market Street runs the whole length of the town.
 The east/west divider is Waterford Avenue.
-Pennsylvania Route 441 passes just north of the borough and forms part of its northeast border; the highway leads southeast 3.5 mi to Columbia and northwest (upriver) 15 mi to Middletown.
+Pennsylvania Route 441 passes just north of the borough and forms part of its northeastern border; the highway leads southeast 3.5 mi to Columbia and northwest (upriver) 15 mi to Middletown.